rsispal/react-json-schema-form-poc/Notes.md

 ## OUTSTANDING:

--[ ] Do we need to record the view HL advice button?
+-[ ] Do we need to record the view HL advice button? - leave for now if complex
 -[ ] If a user changes a previously answered question that has child-questions (i.e. I change Q1A but have already filled Q2,3,4,5,6..), answer the subsequent questions, and then change my choice back to the original - is it an issue if those previous answers were restored?
 The submission _only_ happens when you click submit after the Q15.
 -[ ] Should we have an "I confirm my answers are correct ..." checkbox before the submit button?
 Puts onus on user to fill correctly